Building your freelance proofreader website

 Cookie consent banners

-Visitors are now used to seeing cookie banners.
-They can feel slightly irritating, but they exist for a reason.
-If your site uses non-essential cookies, visitors should have the option to accept or reject them.
+Visitors are used to seeing cookie banners.
+As a user, they can feel slightly irritating, but they exist for a reason.
+If your website uses non-essential cookies, visitors should have the option to accept or reject them.
 A basic approach often includes:

 • accepting all cookies